PaRCE: Probabilistic and Reconstruction-based Competency Estimation for CNN-based Image Classification: Introduction

 \section{Introduction}

 Convolutional neural networks (CNNs) are very useful in image classification tasks but can fail dramatically with little explanation or warning \cite{saleem_explaining_2022,guo,ovadia,Nguyen_2015_CVPR}.
 To safely deploy CNN-based classification models in real-world systems, it is crucial to accurately assess the confidence level of their predictions.
-Extensive research has aimed to quantify uncertainty in CNN predictions \cite{gawlikowski_survey_2023}, but these methods are often overly confident for out-of-distribution (OOD) inputs that differ significantly from those seen during training \cite{ovadia,schwaiger_is_nodate}.
+Extensive research has aimed to quantify uncertainty in CNN predictions \cite{gawlikowski_survey_2023}, but these methods are often overly confident for out-of-distribution (OOD) inputs that differ significantly from those seen during training \cite{schwaiger_is_nodate}.
 This has led to work focused on detecting inputs outside of the model's training distribution \cite{yang_generalized_2022} and identifying anomalous regions in an image \cite{tao_deep_2022,haber_anomaly_2022,anoopa_survey_2022}.
 While these methods help identify unfamiliar data, they rely on arbitrary thresholds to make binary decisions about whether an input is anomalous and lack nuanced probabilistic insights to capture the full scope of predictive uncertainty.

 We propose a probabilistic and reconstruction-based competency estimation (PaRCE) method.
-Our method integrates multiple aspects of predictive uncertainty into a single, comprehensive score that reflects the probability that a model’s prediction is accurate for a given image.
-The probabilistic nature of this score increases its interpretability and enhances its utility in autonomous decision-making systems that benefit from accurate risk assessment.
+Our method integrates multiple aspects of predictive uncertainty into a single, comprehensive score that reflects the probability that a perception model’s prediction is accurate for a given image.
+The probabilistic nature of this score increases its interpretability and allows it to be more easily incorporated into a probabilistic decision-making framework that may consider several sources of uncertainty.
 Additionally, we extend our method to estimate a model’s competency at the regional level within an image, providing valuable information for human users and decision-making systems.
-To evaluate PaRCE, we introduce several new datasets and evaluation schemes, comparing the performance of our method to existing uncertainty quantification, OOD detection, and anomaly localization methods.
-Our results demonstrate that PaRCE provides more reliable and interpretable competency estimates across various image types, enhancing model trustworthiness and practical applicability.
+To evaluate PaRCE, we introduce several new datasets and evaluation schemes that are motivated by the autonomous navigation of robots in complex, outdoor environments.
+We compare the performance of our method to existing uncertainty quantification, OOD detection, and anomaly localization methods.
+Our results demonstrate that PaRCE provides more reliable and interpretable competency estimates across various image types, giving it the potential to enhance model trustworthiness and practical applicability.